mslusarz/csv-nix-tools/README.md

 - csv-exec-add - creates new column by executing external tool and storing its output
 - csv-grep - filters rows matching a (regex) pattern
 - csv-head - outputs the first part of input
+- csv-max - takes a maximum value of numerical column(s)
+- csv-min - takes a minimum value of numerical column(s)
 - csv-replace - transforms column into another one by string substitution (similar to sed s/$str/$str/)
 - csv-rpn-add - creates new column from RPN expression
 - csv-rpn-filter - filters rows using RPN expression